 Two Kinds of Wisdom

 There are two kinds of wisdom: the practical and the static one.
 The practical is the wisdom which helps one doing things.
 It is a rather short living wisdom because it ceases when time comes.
 The static one doesn't help one in doing things and looks like a store of unsold goods.
-People cherish the static wisdom and leave or ignore the practical one.
+People cherish the practical wisdom and leave or ignore the static one.

 I just found the following verses on an online Taoist group: